eMediaLab/GitTips/ReadMe.md

  <br>

-## Simple Way to Create a New Repo
+## Simple Way to Create a New Repo and begin Work

 **Three Steps...**